OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug/D07_Find_single_ingredient_drugs_by_ingredient.md

 ## Description
 This query accepts accepts an ingredient concept ID and returns all drugs which contain only one ingredient specified in the query.
 This query is useful when studying drug outcomes for ingredients where the outcome or drug-drug interaction effect of other ingredients needs to be avoided.
-Indications have to be provided as FDB (vocabulary_id=FDB) or NDF-RT indications (vocabulary_id=NDFRT).

 ## Query
 ```sql